crpeck/cas-overlay-docker/README.md

 Notes
 =====
-If you want to grab a copy of the cas.war file that is running use the 'docker cp' command, for example:
+If you want to grab a copy of the cas.war file that is running in the container use the 'docker cp' command, for example:
 ```
 wishbringer:~ $ docker ps -a
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                  PORTS                    NAMES